LLM-Driven Cost-Effective Requirements Change Impact Analysis: Empirical Evaluation

-\sectopic{Results.} Table~\ref{tab:reficia} presents the results for each model–prompt pair on WASP and \projName.
-The performance changes are reported across the post-processing stages, beginning with refinement and followed by filtering.
+\sectopic{Results.} Table~\ref{tab:reficia} presents the results on \projName~.
+The performance changes are reported across the post-processing stages, starting with refinement and then filtering.

-The refinement step either improves or preserves the effectiveness of the results, depending on the dataset.
-However, it also increases the cost, which is then addressed by the filtering step that aims to reduce it by decreasing the number of false positives in the impact set for each change rationale.
-LLaMa-\texttt{P30} without post-processing achieved an effectiveness of 93.3\% and 84.3\% on the WASP and \projName~datasets, respectively.
-These results demonstrate that our proposed prompt, based on the RICE template, successfully attains an effectiveness above 84\% across both datasets.
-Furthermore, the model exhibits a low cost of under 10\% for both datasets, indicating strong overall performance.
+As reported in the table, the refinement step improves the effectiveness of the results.
+However, it also increases cost, which the filtering step addresses by reducing the number of false positives in the impact set for each change rationale.
+GPT-4o-\texttt{P53} without post-processing achieved an effectiveness of 73.3\% on the \projName~dataset.
+Furthermore, the model exhibits a low cost of under 2\%, indicating strong overall cost-effectiveness.
 Nonetheless, to further enhance the results, we apply additional refinement and filtering steps.
-On WASP, the application of the post-processing reduced the overall cost by 0.4 percentage point (pp) while maintaining the effectiveness.
-During the refinement stage, the effectiveness was preserved, although the cost increased by 4.6 pp. Subsequently, the filtering step reduced the cost by 5.1 pp while maintaining the same level of effectiveness.
-Therefore, for each change rationale, an analyst can identify 93.3\% of the impacted requirements while examining just 8.6\% of the total set of requirements, on average.
-On the \projName~dataset, the refinement step improved effectiveness by approximately 13 pp, retrieving six additional impacted requirements that were not identified in the initial prompt execution.
-Moreover, the filtering step reduced the cost by 1.8 pp compared to the refinement step while keeping the cost approximately close to 2\%.
-For \projName, on average, for each change rationale, the analyst can identify 87.1\% of the impacted requirements while examining just 2.1\% of the total set of requirements pairs.
+The refinement step improved effectiveness by approximately 12 pp and identified five additional impacted requirements that were not identified during initial prompt execution.
+Therefore, the refinement step is effective, as it further mitigates the lost-in-the-middle problem described in Section~\ref{sec:refinement}, where the LLM tends to pay less attention to requirements midway through the prompt.
+However, it is worth noting that this stage also increased costs to 3.6\%.
+The filtering step, on the other hand, reduced the cost by 0.6 pp compared to the refinement step.
+The filtering step uses both the NLI model and ranking positions, each contributing to preserving true positives while reducing false negatives.
+Based on our analysis, the NLI model and the ranking component, when applied separately, can eliminate 65\% and 57\% of the false positives, respectively.
+Moreover, when applied separately, the NLI model and the ranking component preserve 65\% and 91\% of the true positives, respectively.
+However, combining these two techniques reduces false positives by 39\% while preserving 100\% of the true positives.
+Based on these results, the analyst can, on average, identify 85.7\% of the impacted requirements by examining just 3\% of the total set of requirement pairs.